jklingel/MusicPlayer/README.md

    255, length of pause

-The following length values worked for me for a mid-temp song:
+The following length values worked for me for a mid-tempo song:

 	1/8th note: 10
 	1/4th note: 20